25 Proven Ways To Communicate With An Avoidant Partner

 25 Proven Strategies To Communicate With An Avoidant Partner

 People with an avoidant attachment style are independent and tend to avoid emotional intimacy.
 So, before we discuss the strategies to communicate with them, it’s crucial to understand the attachment theory.
 This concept in psychology developed by John Bowlby and Mary Ainsworth focuses on the relationship we have as infants with our primary caregiver, and how responsive they were to our needs.
-While we may have been helpless and non-verbal, our brain still stores the information regarding whether or not we can expect to get our basic needs met, which includes food, shelter, cleanliness, and love.
+While we may have been helpless and non-verbal, our brain still stores the information regarding whether or not we can expect to get our basic needs met, which includes food, shelter, cleanliness, love, and emotional connection.

 According to this framework, we all develop a pattern of behavior in our future relationships.
 The basic forms of attachment include secure, anxious, and avoidant.
 If you have a partner with an avoidant attachment style, here is how you can effectively communicate with them: